Closing an Ireland Company – Voluntary Strike-Off

 - Your Irish company, whether trading or not, has to file an Annual Return with the Registrar of Companies with accounts

 - Directors of a company that do not file the Returns with the Companies Office on time, leave themselves open to a potential fine by the Companies Office €2000 plus late filing fees which are enforced and are costly and unnecessary

-If you have decided to wind up your company, it is important to start the process as soon as possible as winding up a company can take up to 6 weeks.
+If you have decided to wind up your company, the process takes up to 6 weeks.